avanishandilya/Predicting-Insurance-Costs/README.md

 In this boxplot, those who are smokers tend to have higher insurance costs since the mean and median are higher than those who do not smoke.

 3. Sex vs Insurance cost

   ![Gender](/Screenshots/gender.png)

-Here, it is shown that females have slightly higher average insurance costs, but not as big of a difference as those who are smokers versus not smokers.
+Here, it is shown that females have slightly higher average insurance costs, but not as big of a difference as those who are smokers versus non-smokers.

-4. Children vs Insurance Costs
+5. Children vs Insurance Costs

 ![Children](/Screenshots/children.png)